niklasries/rt-pose/README.md

 # see ./scripts/run_on_image.py
 ```

-Another object detectors checkpoints on the Hub:
+Other object detection checkpoints on the Hub:

 - [RT-DETR](https://huggingface.co/PekingU)
 - [DETR](https://huggingface.co/models?other=detr)
 - [YOLOS](https://huggingface.co/models?other=yolos)

-Another pose-estimation models on the Hub:
+Other pose estimation checkpoints on the Hub:

 - [ViTPose and ViTPose++](https://huggingface.co/usyd-community)

-**Run pose estimation on image:**
+### Run pose estimation on image

  - `--input` can be URL or path